 Books by Robert Todd Carroll

-The Critical Thinker's Dictionary: Biases, Fallacies, and Illusions and what you can do about them is available as an e-book from Amazon, Barnes & Noble, and Kobo for $3.99.
+The Critical Thinker's Dictionary: Biases, Fallacies, and Illusions and what you can do about them (2013) is available as an e-book from Amazon.
 Amazon provides a significant "look inside."
-The paperback edition is 248 pages and is availble for $16.18 plus shipping from Lulu.
+The paperback edition is 348 pages and is available from Lulu.

 You don't need a Kindle to enjoy a Kindle book.
 Free apps available from Amazon will let you read a Kindle book on your Mac, iPad, Windows PC, iPhone, Android, Windows phone 7, or Blackberry.

 A Chinese translation of The Critical Thinker's Dictionary is being prepared by Xinhua Publishing House of Beijing and should be out sometime in 2015.

 Mysteries and Science (2012) is for kids 9 and up.
 It takes a look at weird things from abracadabra to zombies.
 What does science have to say about things like astrology, Bigfoot, dowsing, ESP, ghosts, and monsters?
 These and other similar topics are covered here, including predictions of the end of the world, palm reading, and vampires.
 In all, Science and Mysteries takes you on a journey through fifty chapters.
 Some chapters deal with weird things, some deal with how scientists think and what kinds of tools they use to investigate things.
 We may not always agree with scientists, but they make us think.
 And thinking is always a good thing.

 Print version: 110 pages, available from Lulu.com.

 E-book available for from Amazon for Kindle, Kindle Fire, Kindle Fire HD, iPad, and iPhone.

 Unnatural Acts (2011) is for people who want to improve their thinking, become more accurate in their beliefs and more reasonable in their actions, and who are tired of being fooled by others.